 }

-So far the basic examples.
-However, the serial port is not the only communication method in Arduino.
-Other important systems for communication between devices are the SPI bus and the I2C bus.
+That’s it for the basic examples.
+However, the serial port is not the only means of communication in Arduino.
+Other important communication systems between devices are the SPI bus and the I2C bus.

-Update 10/11/2015: The new Arduino IDE v1.6.6 includes a tool to create graphs with values received via the serial port, called “Serial Plotter”.
-You can learn more about its use in the entry Easily create graphs with Arduino IDE V1.6.6.
+Update 10/11/2015: The new Arduino IDE v1.6.6 includes a tool for making graphs with the values received from the serial port, called “Serial Plotter”.
+You can see more about its use in the post Easily make graphs with Arduino IDE V1.6.6.

 Download the code